tencentyun/intlcloud-documents/yehe_doc/Serverless/Serverless Framework/框架迁移/部署 Next.js 应用_intl_en.md

-## Operation Scenarios
+## Overview
-**Tencent Cloud [Next.js](https://github.com/zeit/next.js) component** uses [**Tencent Serverless Framework**](https://github.com/serverless/components/tree/cloud) to implement "zero" configuration, convenient development, and rapid deployment of your webpage application in the Next.js framework based on Tencent Cloud Serverless services (API Gateway, SCF, etc.).
+Tencent Cloud [Next.js](https://github.com/zeit/next.js) component uses [Tencent Serverless Framework](https://github.com/serverless/components/tree/cloud) to implement "zero" configuration, convenient development, and rapid deployment of your webpage application in the Next.js framework based on Tencent Cloud Serverless services (API Gateway, SCF, etc.).
 The Next.js component supports a rich set of configuration extensions and provides easy-to-use, practical, and cost-effective development/hosting capabilities for webpage application projects.

 Next.js features:
 - **Pay-as-you-go billing**: fees are charged based on the request usage, and you don't need to pay anything if there is no request.